cmdwtf/imgui_toggle/README.md

 - `ImGuiCol_Text`: Will be used as the color of the knob portion of the toggle.
 - `ImGuiCol_Button`: Will be used as the background color of the toggle when it is in the "on" position, and the widget is not hovered.
 - `ImGuiCol_ButtonHovered`: Will be used as the background color of the toggle when it is in the "on" position, and the widget is hovered over.
+- `ImGuiCol_FrameBg`: Will be used as the background color of the toggle when it is in the "off" position, and the widget is not hovered.
+- `ImGuiCol_FrameBgHovered`: Will be used as the background color of the toggle when it is in the "off" position, and the widget is hovered over.
+- `ImGuiCol_Border`: Will be used as the color drawn as the border on the background and knob if the related flags are passed.

 Unfortunately, the dark gray and light gray used while the toggle is in the "off" position are currently defined by the widget code itself and not by any theme color.